-All staff receive e-safety training and the school's e-safety coordinator is Julie Newton
+All staff receive e-safety training and the school's e-safety coordinator is Julie Newton and Anne Robertson

-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-No children at Tweedmouth West bring their own devices into school.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
+Children do not have access to their own devices in school.